Sarah Schwabe is the News Director for KKCO 11 News.

 Sarah was promoted to News Director in April of 2019 after anchoring Daybreak for more than two years.

 She moved to Grand Junction from Colorado Springs where she worked as a journalist for seven years.
 She did a little bit of everything during her time in Colorado Springs: she reported, did weather, and anchored.
 She covered several major stories including the deadly Black Forest fire and the Planned Parenthood shooting.

 Sarah started her journalism career in Idaho Falls, Idaho where she worked as a reporter and anchor.

 Sarah graduated with honors from the University of Colorado at Boulder, earning a degree in Broadcast News.
 Go Buffs!
-She also interned at KCNC in Denver.

 If you have a story idea for Sarah, or just want to say hi, you can email her.
 You can also look for her on Facebook and Twitter.